U.S. Route 5: Vermont

 US 5 follows the Connecticut River valley from the southern border of Vermont, traveling along the west bank of that river until it reaches St. Johnsbury.

 US 5 enters the state at the town of Guilford.
 It passes through the counties of (from south to north) Windham, Windsor, Orange, Caledonia, and Orleans.
 Near the town of St. Johnsbury, US 5 continues northward, following the Passumpsic River valley until it reaches Sheffield Heights.
 After crossing the heights, it follows the Barton River valley until it reaches Orleans.
 It then turns north-northwest and crosses the divide near the Airport Road in Irasburg and follows the Black River valley into Newport.
-US 5 ends at the Canada–US border in the village of Derby Line, where the roadway continues into Canada as Route 143.
+US 5 ends at the Canada–United States border in the village of Derby Line, where the roadway continues into Canada as Route 143.

 As in Connecticut and Massachusetts, US 5 has many interchanges with I-91, with a total of 22 junctions over its 192 mi length in the state.